 I am one of them.

 Question: How does God’s compassion make a difference to you?
-You can leave a comment by clicking here.
+To leave a comment, just click here.